ShawnyXiao/2018-Kaggle-AdTrackingFraud/README.md

 - [English document](README.md)
 - [中文文档](README-zh.md)

+[TalkingData AdTracking Fraud Detection Challenge](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection) is a data mining competition conducted by TalkingData at Kaggle.
+Finally, I got a **silver medal** in a **solo** job.

 The journey of this competition is quite interesting for me.
 It should be perhaps the one which competition I spend the least time on.
 It was on April 25th that I discovered this competition.
 Then I casually downloaded the submission in other's kernel and submitted it.
 At that time, I was ranked over 300th+, then I put it down.
-When I continued doing it, it is May 2nd and I was ranked over 1100+.
+When I continued doing it, it is May 2nd and I was ranked over 1100th+.
 From May 2nd to May 7th, I only spent about **6 days** in this competition (there are other jobs I have to finish during this period, so it is not a full-time job on this competition).
-Luckily, I got a **silver medal** finally.
+Luckily, I got a silver medal finally.
 The figure below is the ranking change during my competition.

 ![rank](pic/rank.png)